 Defending Champion

-- Jonas Vingegaard: The two-time champion will return, aiming to defend his title with Jumbo-Visma.
+Jonas Vingegaard: The two-time champion will return, seeking to defend his title with Jumbo-Visma.

 Key Contenders